nlw0/Hangman.jl/README.md

 # Hangman.jl
-Hangman game with a Mealy machine
+Hangman game with a Mealy machine in Julia.

 <img src="hangman.png">